 An important difference between the three diplomas is the validity of the result.
 A Cambridge certificate will be valid for the rest of your life, whereas IELTS and TOEFL are snapshots of your level of English and only valid for two years.
-Moreover, when doing a Cambridge English exam there is a chance you won’t pass and therefore don’t receive a diploma.
-With IELTS and TOEFL you always get a diploma with your score, no matter how high or low your score is.

-If you want to get a language diploma to prove your level and have something to showcase on your CV, the Cambridge English exam is probably the best choice.
+If you want to get a language diploma to prove your level and have something to showcase on your CV, a Cambridge English exam is probably the best choice.
 IELTS and TOEFL exams are often more relevant for visa, job and university or college applications where a certain level of English is required to get accepted.
 Between these two exams, IELTS is more commonly used and asked for in the UK, while the TOEFL dominates in America (there are exceptions, however, and many institutions will accept both).

 What do I have to do during the exam?

 For the TOEFL exam, most people choose the internet based test (TOEFL iBT).
 This exam is completed on a computer and takes three to four and a half hours (excluding a ten minute break).
 The exam will test your speaking, listening, writing and reading abilities.
 In total you can get 120 points, 30 for every module.
 Your score on your certificate will be between 0 and 120 and this certificate will be valid for two years.

 The IELTS also focuses on the four modules of speaking, listening, writing and reading.
 The first three modules (listening, reading and writing) are tested with a written test that takes 160 minutes and is done without a break.
 The oral part of the exam takes 15 minutes and is either on the same day (after a 10 minute break) or on another day.
 This depends on the exam center.
 You receive a score between 1 and 9, and like TOEFL IELTS is only valid for two years.